 Deep inside the dark and chilly cellas of one of Burgundy’s finest producers of wine, Erwan Faiveley is holding forth on the art and science of making a great Pinot Noir or Chardonnay.
-The seventh generation CEO of Faiveley in Nuits Saint Georges, the 36-year-old chief executive is the first in his family to have an MBA (from Columbia Business School).
+The seventh-generation CEO of Faiveley in Nuits Saint Georges, the 36-year-old chief executive is the first in his family to have an MBA (from Columbia Business School).

-Between generous pours of wine, he is answering all kinds of questions from a group of visiting MBA students from HEC Paris on the pricing, marketing, distribution strategy, and operations of one of Burgundy’s finest and largest wine makers.
+Between generous pours of wine, he is answering all kinds of questions from a group of visiting MBA students from HEC Paris on the pricing, marketing, distribution strategy, and operations of one of Burgundy’s finest and largest winemakers.
 At the high end, a single bottle of Faiveley’s best offering sells for £1,000.
 Faiveley spends more than five hours with the students and a couple of professors, a visit typically reserved for no one other than international wine dealers.

-But at HEC Paris, a business school renown for its deep expertise in luxury goods and marketing, this unique excursion is just par for the course.
-Every year, as part of its academic offerings, the school organizes field trips to Hermes workshops, Dior headquarers, and the Pommery cellars in Reims among other places where students gain the perspective of top executives grappling with the ultra-competitive world of luxury products.
+But at HEC Paris, a business school renowned for its deep expertise in luxury goods and marketing, this unique excursion is just par for the course.
+Every year, as part of its academic offerings, the school organizes field trips to Hermes workshops, Dior headquarters, and the Pommery cellars in Reims among other places where students gain the perspective of top executives grappling with the ultra-competitive world of luxury products.

 ‘LITTLE BY LITTLE, WE HAVE ENRICHED THE LUXURY PORTFOLIO’

-Though the school is placing greater emphasis on entrepreneurship, digital innovation and social enterprise, HEC Paris is renown as an MBA training camp for makers of luxury products and services.
+Though the school is placing greater emphasis on entrepreneurship, digital innovation, and social enterprise, HEC Paris is renowned as an MBA training camp for makers of luxury products and services.
 The school’s interest in luxury began 12 years ago when HEC Paris went to China to do a small executive program on luxury marketing.
 “Little by little, we have enriched the luxury portfolio,” says Anne Michaut, a professor of marketing who directs the school’s luxury efforts.
 Today, there’s a rich menu of electives, certificates, academies, projects and executive programs on all things luxury.

 MANAGING A LUXURY BRAND REQUIRES STUDENTS TO LAUNCH A NEW FRAGRANCE

 In each case, big luxury brands play a key role.
-A case on Louis Vuitton is used to teach suply chain management principles, while Sephora and LVHM Fragrances are trotted out for lessons on selective retailing.
+A case on Louis Vuitton is used to teach supply chain management principles, while Sephora and LVHM Fragrances are trotted out for lessons on selective retailing.
 There are deep dives into ehe world of gems and jewelry business as well as the world of luxury wines.
 A business simulation called LuXim challenges students to grow a small company larger without degrading the brand.

 This year’s annual LVMH Business Challenge asked student teams to “imagine the fragrance experience of tomorrow” for Christian Dior.
 Some 214 students on 51 teams were involved in the project to rethink how fragrances will be purchased by consumers in the future.
 “It was an opportunity for students to think about the luxury brand and its expression in a retail environment,” says Michaut.

-As part of a certificate on Excellence in Client Experience, MBA candidates and other students worked on the launch this year of a new e-commerce website for Berluti, the upscale men’s shoes brand that is part of LVMT.
+As part of a certificate on Excellence in Client Experience, MBA candidates and other students worked on the launch this year of a new e-commerce website for Berluti, the upscale men’s shoe brand that is part of LVMT.
 In Managing A Luxury Brand, a course taught by Alain Lorenzo, the former CEO and president of LVMH Fragrance Brands, a major assignment is the launch of a new fragrance which requires teams of four to five students to do everything from storyboard to detail the likely advertising campaign for the launch to the design of the bottle.